 The terms benchmark and performance targets are not necessarily the same.
 L.A.
 Care uses nationally recognized or industry benchmarks to measure success and improvements (i.e., NCQA benchmarks and thresholds, DHCS set benchmarks, CMS, or other regulatory bodies).
-Recognized benchmarks may be used as a performance target or not if unattainable.
+Recognized benchmarks may or may not be used as a performance target if they are unattainable.
 In this case or when there is no established or available benchmark for a particular indicator, L.A.
 Care may create an internal performance target based on a clear rationale.
 The organization strives to exceed both benchmarks and performance targets; however, performance targets may be the more attainable goal.